 Drone policy and application form

 We have introduced a drone usage policy in response to an upsurge in public request and usage occurrences on council land including parks and public open spaces.
-See our drone policy and application form below.
+See our flying drones and model aircraft page.

 Blimps, balloon and advertising aids

 We have a zero tolerance/permissions policy for hosting marketing blimps, balloons or advertising aids of this type on our property or land.
 This policy includes non-rigid airships, tethered balloons, dirigibles and similar inflatable airborne craft.
 To find out more information, please see our policy document 'Blimps, balloons and advertising aids policy' attached below.

 Ring us on: 0116 454 1003